winsonsun3tych/rfdenk/README.txt

 	b) The rules of the project allow for "ties" in some cases.
 I think that the real rules of poker fall back to the suit, but I did not include that (but I did "leave room" for it).
-	c) The UI also needs a test harness...
+	c) The UI also needs a test harness.
+	d) There should be some processing on the player names, to keep them from being too long.